contactlutforrahman/laravel-crud-with-image-upload/readme.md

 [![License](https://poser.pugx.org/laravel/framework/license.svg)](https://packagist.org/packages/laravel/framework)

+## You will find the documentation in docs directory.

+You will find a docs.zip file in docs directory.
+Unzip file the docs.zip file and you will full documentation in a .rtf file.

-I have created all 8 branches.
+## I have created all 8 branches.

 0. master.
    i.
 Here you will get full documentation of how develop a CRUD Application with image upload and resize using Laravel 5.2, Bootstrap and jQuery